6 Ways to Track Marketing Leads and Where They’re Coming from

 It begins with tracking a lead’s initial touchpoint and ends with them closing into revenue.

-By tracking your lead’s full customer journey, you’ll better understand how your marketing is driving new leads and driving revenue.
+By tracking your lead’s full customer journey, you’ll better understand how your marketing is driving new leads and impacting pipeline generation.
+It will also help you to improve your sales funnel to drive new sales quicker.

 It will also help you to improve your sales funnel to drive new sales, quicker.